hyperledger-labs/blockchain-verifier/README.md

 ### v0.4.0 (to be released)

-- Add the snapshot feature
+- Add the checkpoint feature

 ### v0.3.1 (Aug.
 31, 2021)